 Running shoes in cleaner days, before recent mud and rain.

-Back at the beginning of the year, I posted a list of my five fabulously frugal New Year's Resolutions.
+Back at the beginning of the year, getting fit for less topped my list of five fabulously frugal New Year’s Resolutions.

 I resolved to have another go at Couch to 5K, which is a nine-week running programme designed to take complete couch potatoes (ie me), get them out running three times a week, and end up being able to run for 30 minutes straight.
 I did the programme last year, and then a couple of free 5km Park Runs, but what with one thing or another, I let it slide.